No one noticed this giant blooper in the iconic Pretty Woman ❤️❤️

 Remember that afternoon shopping spree?
 Designer Marilyn Vance estimated that Gere's character would have shelled out a minimum of $30,000.

-Talk about a lavish shopping experience!
+Talk about a lavish shopping !
 It felt like they were spending Monopoly money — it's no surprise Vivian seemed so bewildered!

 The ruby-and-diamond necklace was real